sebastian-bechtold/vue-typescript-starterpack/README.md

 # vue-typescript-starterpack
 A minimal example of integrating TypeScript and Vue.js using Webpack 4

+**LAST UPDATE of NPM packages and configuration to latest versions: 2019-01-22**

+**Please note that parts of the following documentation are outdated (how else could it be in crazy JS land...).
+However, the setup was successfully tested the last time on 2019-01-22.**

 ## Ultra-quick start if you're super-impatient regarding set-up and configuration chores:
 If you just want to get a Typescript+Vue.js project up and running as quickly as possible and don't feel the need to understand the individual steps, simply do the following (assuming that you already have *git* and *npm* installed on your system):